 Let’s take a look at what you might include as you customize your agency’s pre-kickoff survey.

-At a high-level, here are some topics you want to sort out:
+At a high-level, here are some topics you want to sort out with the stakeholders:

 - When they expect deliverables.